Land Reform Movement: Process of land reform

-In the north, Communist Party cadre often tried to restrain excessive violence from peasants.
-Land reform proceeded more slowly and less violently in the South.
-There, land was owned by extended clans rather than individual landlords and poor peasants were sometimes part of the same kinship networks.
-In contrast to the north, the CCP had difficulty convincing poorer peasants that land should be expropriated at all.

 Rural women had a significant impact on the movement, with the Communist Party making specific efforts to mobilize them.
 Party activists observed that because peasant women were less tied to old power structures, that they more readily opposed those identified as class enemies.
 In 1947, Deng Yingchao emphasized at a land reform policy meeting that "women function as great mobilizers when they speak bitterness."
 The All-China Women's Federation called for Party activists to encourage peasant women to understand their "special bitterness" from a class perspective.
 Women activists helped peasant women prepare to speak in public, including by roleplaying as landlords to help such women practice.
+Because land reform resulted in allocations of land titles on the basis of adult household members, rather than on the basis of households (which typically had male heads of household), the economic independence of peasant women increased.

+From 1950 to 1952, the land reform movement was extended to all Han agricultural areas and some of the ethnic minority areas which had intensive agricultural production or had land ownership practices similar that of Han areas.
 By 1952, land redistribution was generally completed.
 Most landlords had been permitted to retain plots of land after admitting to historical crimes, although many had been killed.
 The amount of cultivated land had grown, along with related infrastructure projects and availability of fertilizers and insecticides.
 By 1952, rural agriculture had become hugely more productive in China.

+In certain minority group areas of China's Central Asian and Zomian territories, traditional landholding systems were left in place until the 1956 Democratic Reforms and in some instances even later.